Gruuthuse manuscript: Gruuthuse

 After it had been discovered around 1840, the manuscript was known for a while as a manuscript of Oudvlaemsche liederen en gedichten (Old Flemish songs and poems).
 In the course of the 20th century, it was named after its first known owner, Lodewijk van Gruuthuse (ca. 1422-1492), whose coat of arms is painted in the bottom margins of the first written page.
 The patrician and diplomat Lodewijk of Gruuthuse was a collector of manuscripts.
 Mostly, he collected contemporary illuminated works, French manuscripts and books.
 The older Gruuthuse manuscript contains no French texts nor is it illuminated.
 Nevertheless, it must have been an important piece in his collection.
 It was only in the 17th or 18th century, that someone anonymously added his name, his coat of arms and his device (Plus est en Vous) and a number of comments about his membership of the Order of the Golden Fleece to the manuscript.
-How the manuscript came into possession of the family de Croeser in later times, and how it came through this family in that of the family van Caloen is still un unanswered question.
+How the manuscript came into possession of the family de Croeser in later times, and how it came through this family in that of the family van Caloen is still an unanswered question.